-Earth Day is April 22nd.
-When I was in college and on my big hippie kick, I loved Earth Day.
-I was part of the Earth Club in college and we always put on a huge Earth Day celebration, sometimes lasting all week.
-Here are some of my favorite activities to do that don’t cost a dime!
+Happy Earth Day!
+Here are some of my favorite activities to do on Earth Day that don’t cost a dime!
 Not only are these free, they are fun for all ages, from preschoolers to adults.
 I hope you and your family enjoy these free Earth Day activities for all ages as much as I do.

 This is my favorite one, which is why I put it first.
 Calculating your environmental or ecological footprint is a fun way to make yourself aware off all the ways you could be more environmentally friendly.
 After all, Earth Day is all about awareness.
 I like to use Earth Day as a way to self reflect and see how I could improve.